 Instructions

-- Preheat the oven to 180C / 350F / 160C fan forced.
-Grease and line an 8 inch spring form cake tin.
+- Preheat the oven to 180C (160C fan forced) / 350F.
+Grease and line an 8 inch spring form cake pan.

 - Bake for 20 minutes, before carefully piling the remaining blueberries in a single layer over the top of the cake.
+Then, bake for a further 25-30 minutes or until a toothpick comes out clean.

 Notes

-are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).
+- For best results you should always weigh ingredients like flour and sugar.
+Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).

-- You can use frozen blueberries but don't take them out of the freezer until you are ready to add them to the cake batter, then bake the cake straight away.
-Mix the frozen blueberries with flour (2-3 teaspoons) to stop the colour from runnning into the cake batter too much.
+- You can use frozen blueberries but don’t take them out of the freezer until you are ready to add them to the cake batter, then bake the cake straight away.
+Mix the frozen blueberries with flour (2-3 teaspoons) to stop the colour from running into the cake batter too much.

 This post may contain affiliate links that earn me a small commission for my referral, at no extra cost to you.
 Thank you for supporting Sugar Salt Magic.

-10 Comments on “Blueberry Cake Recipe”
+10 Comments on “Blueberry Sour Cream Cake”

 Hiii… Your cake looks beautiful.
 I was wondering if it would be possible to bake it in a loaf pan?
 And if so, would you happen to know what temp and how long should I bake it for?
 Thank you so much in advance and stay healthy.